 There was significant support for the Western Governor’s approach, which will result in a very radical change by opening up innovative learning environments by stating that online education doesn’t need to replicate a traditional classroom.
-Instead, online learning should be allowed to create a learning environment and that people who are involved in the faculty-side of the ledger add to the learning process (vs. them actually being a faculty member).
-By leaving the defining of faculty up to the institution and their accreditors, this will be beneficial for student / learners.
+Instead, online learning should be allowed to create a learning environment and that people who are involved in the faculty side of the ledger add to the learning process (vs. them actually being faculty members).
+By leaving the defining of faculty up to the institution and its accreditors this will be beneficial for students/learners.

 Changes for States

 Some people involved in the Neg Reg process expressed concern that the current administration has loosened regulations, which will result in institutions that are bad actors will continue to get a free ride or fewer rules being imposed on them.
 However, some states are stepping in to fill what they see as the regulatory void as the federal government continues to deregulate and not enforce current regulations.
 What we are seeing is that the states are stepping in to fill the regulatory void, and that is totally appropriate – the only role that the federal government should have is the handing out of federal financial aid.
 In California, there is a reactive set of laws that have been proposed that will be restrictive on institutional innovation.
 This may result in a tug-of-war between states and the federal government.

 While state attorneys general were left out of the Neg Reg process, the state education higher ed officials were in attendance.
 This allowed states’ voices to be heard.

 The Department has been compelled by the courts to put into effect the state authorization rule created by the Obama administration and suspended by the Trump administration.
 States have moved from focusing on authorizing institutions individually for distance learning because of state-authorization reciprocity agreements (NC-SARA) but now are focused on professional licensure.
 A new regulation that is similar but different would go into effect July 1, 2020.

 Three pieces of advice for higher education leaders: